miyasaka-kion/learngit/readme.md

 This is a git learning stuff

 Creating a branch is simple

+add —no-ff to learngit.md